pingcap/docs-cn/dm/dm-table-routing.md

     target-schema: "test"
 ```

+Regular expressions and wildcards are supported to match database and table names.
 In simple scenarios, it is recommended that you use the wildcard for matching schemas and tables.
-However, note the following version differences:
+However, note the following:

-- For DM v1.0.5 or later versions, the table routing supports the [wildcard match](https://en.wikipedia.org/wiki/Glob_(programming)#Syntax), but there can be **only one** `*` in the wildcard expression, and `*` **must be placed at the end**.

-- For DM versions earlier than v1.0.5, the table routing supports the wildcard but does not support the `[...]` and `[!...]` expressions.
+- Wildcards including `*`, `?`, and `[]` are supported.
+There can only be one `*` symbol in a wildcard match, and it must be at the end.
+For example, in `table-pattern: "t_*"`, `"t_*"` indicates all tables starting with `t_`.
+See [wildcard matching](https://en.wikipedia.org/wiki/Glob_(programming)#Syntax) for details.

+- `table-regexp`, `schema-regexp`, and `source-regexp` only support regular expressions and cannot start with the `~` symbol.

+- `schema-pattern` and `table-pattern` support both wildcards and regular expressions.
+Regular expressions must begin with the `~` symbol.

 ## Parameter descriptions